Denbigh School Year Six Virtual Tour

 The student council meet twice a week, the house council meets once a week.
 Students on these councils have been through an election and nomination process to reach their position or through an application process.
 They are supported by a member of the leadership team and present at leadership team meetings.
 The house and student council are run by the students with an elected president and vice president.

-Purpose of Student and House Councils
+Purpose of Student Councils

 - To give students an opportunity to contribute towards decision-making, which will be supportive of their educational experiences at Denbigh.